Lost Battalion (World War I)

 The Lost Battalion is the name given to the nine companies of the US 77th Division, roughly 554 men, isolated by German forces during World War I after an American attack in the Argonne Forest in October 1918.
-Roughly 197 were killed in action and approximately 150 missing or taken prisoner before the 194 remaining men were rescued.
+Roughly 197 were killed in action and approximately 150 were missing or taken prisoner before the 194 remaining men were rescued.
 They were led by Major Charles W. Whittlesey.

 On 2 October, the 77th division launched an attack into the Argonne, under the belief that French forces were supporting their left flank and two American units including the 92nd Infantry Division were supporting their right.
 Within the 77th sector, some units, including Whittlesey's 308th Infantry, were making significant headway.
 Unknown to Whittlesey's unit, the units to their left and right had been stalled.
 Without this knowledge, the units that would become known as the Lost Battalion moved beyond the rest of the Allied line and found themselves surrounded by German forces.
 For the next six days, suffering heavy losses, the men of the Lost Battalion and the American units desperate to relieve them would fight an intense battle in the Argonne Forest.

 The battalion suffered many hardships.
 Food was scarce and water was available only by crawling, under fire, to a nearby stream.
 Ammunition ran low.
 Communications were also a problem, and at times they would be bombarded by shells from their own artillery.
 Attempts to resupply the battalion by airdrop failed, with all the supplies going off target, either getting lost in the woods or falling into German hands.
 As every runner dispatched by Whittlesey either became lost or ran into German patrols, carrier pigeons became the only method of communicating with headquarters.
 In an infamous incident on 4 October, inaccurate coordinates were delivered by one of the pigeons and the unit was subjected to friendly fire.
 The unit was saved by another pigeon, Cher Ami, delivering the following message:

 We are along the road para [sic] 276.4. our artillery is dropping a barrage directly on us.
 For heavens sake stop it.

 Despite this, they held their ground and caused enough of a distraction for other Allied units to break through the German lines, which forced the Germans to retreat.